column By: Layne Simpson | February, 20

 Parker Otto Ackley developed several .17-caliber wildcats.
 The .17 Pee Wee on the .30 Carbine case was his first, but his .17 on the .22 Hornet Improved case went on to become far more popular.
 Plenty of varmint shooters continue to use it to this day, and based on reloading die sales at RCBS, its popularity has diminished very little through the decades.

 Forming the .17 Ackley Hornet case is quite easy.
 The RCBS dies I have are quite short and require an extended shell holder, which was included with the set.
 Pushing a .22 Hornet case into the form die squeezes its neck down to about .20 caliber.
 The trim die reduces the neck close to .17 caliber and its hardened surface allows squaring the mouth of the case with a fine-tooth file.
-After the mouth of the case is chamfered and deburred, it is full length resized and then primed.
+After the mouth of the case is chamfered and deburred,

 Probably due to the small powder charges used, rifles in .17 Ackley Hornet often indicate a strong preference in primers by the size of groups they shoot.
 In some rifles the mild-mannered Remington 61⁄2 Small Rifle primer can improve accuracy, but its cup is softer than the Remington 71⁄2 Small Rifle Bench Rest, Federal 205M, CCI 400 and CCI BR4, and it may not handle some of the pressures to which the .17 Ackley Hornet is loaded.
 Hodgdon ballistician Ron Reiber uses it in his rifle but he is careful about keeping chamber pressures a bit below maximum.
 A varmint-shooting pal of mine has two custom rifles chambered for the cartridge.
 One is noticeably more accurate with the Remington 61⁄2 while the other prefers the Winchester Small Rifle primer.
 A Cooper rifle I shot sometime back performed best with the Federal GM205M.
 My SSK rifle also prefers that primer as well as the CCI BR4.